b-k/Noras_book_group/README.md

 of all property." [p 101].
 This sentence makes sense only after property transitioned from land to mountains of things.

+p 106 praises Marx for distinguishing between labor for "'reproduction [i.e., maintenance--bk] of one's own life' which assured the survival of the individual" and 'begetting', the product of surplus labor power to produce 'foreign life'.
+Arendt doesn't directly link this with her labor v work distinction, though they seem parallel.

 #### 17 A consumers' society

 On lying (aka fabrication) requiring an element of freedom: